Rogers-Development-Services/Good-README-Generator/README.md

 Thankful for [Dan Shahin](https://www.youtube.com/watch?v=nvPOUdz5PL4) for providing a workaround for uploading images to github for your README.md.

+Grateful for [Mat Wilmot](https://medium.com/javascript-in-plain-english/how-to-inquirer-js-c10a4e05ef1f) for how to use Inquirer.js, specificly the type: when.

 ## Licenses

-Licensed under the Apache License 2.0,GNU General Public License v3.0,MIT License lincense(s).
+Licensed under the GNU General Public License v3.0,MIT License lincense(s).